SimonKraatz-USDA/EzPAI/README.md

 Example: python 2_getPAI.py -i MB520_2020-6-29_MillbrookSchool-a_testinput

 This script calculates all the items needed to obtain PAI, following the approach of Ryu et al. (2012).
-The output is given in 2_getPAI_<input folder name>.csv.
+The output is given in a file starting with '2_getPAI_' .
 Information on the default settings are available in the script.
 These settings were used over all our images, to get the initial results for PAI and other plant structural parameters.
 For the 17 remaining images in 1_blurscreeen csv it took 13.1 seconds (i7 Dell Precision 7560 Laptop).

 csv content:
 - lmxb, lmxc and rmxb, rmxc are the locations and counts for the canopy (prefix l) and sky (prefix r) peaks.